Laugh as much as you can breathe and love as long as you can live.

 Hidan was screaming before he even knew he was awake.
-His arms thrashed about, throwing the blanket off of him and clawing at unseen demons that were retreating back into their hovels.
+His arms thrashed about, throwing the blanket off and clawing at unseen demons that were retreating into their hovels.
 Panic was filling his lungs, and soon he found almost no room for air.

 Kakuzu had never seen Hidan cry.
 Not in the entirety of knowing the kid since he was seventeen.
 The only weakness Hidan had ever shown was when his rituals slowed his body down.
 Irate and more than a little confused, Kakuzu moved to stand up and approach Hidan's bed.
 The boy showed no signs of even noticing Kakuzu had moved.
 His hands clutched at the sides of his head and his eyes were glassy.
 They looked focused on something in front of him that Kakuzu could not see.
 With as much gentleness as a man wrought with iron could muster, Kakuzu rested a hand on Hidan's shoulder.
 "Hidan?
 Hidan, look at me."

 Hidan's muscles tensed beneath Kakuzu's fingertips.
 At least he was somewhat aware of his surroundings.
 Gradually, Hidan's eyes focused on the blurry form sitting on the edge of his bed.